Book 1

 Virtual Nodes

 Place as many virtual nodes across hash space such that response time of a request is minimized (directly proportional to the nearest node it can connect to).
+If multiple servers go down in sequence, then we can jump ahead using Virtual Nodes.

 Key-Value Store